-2.2 TAKE-HOME DATE: Review Commas Insert commas in the appropriate locations.
-1. The British Parliament met in London, England, to make laws for the colonists who lived in Boston, Massachusetts.
-2. The first House of Burgesses met in Jamestown, Virginia, on July 30, 1619, to make decisions about famine, disease, and Indian attacks. $George \ Washington \ was a representative in the \ Virginia \ House \ of \ Burgesses, commander \ of the \ army, \ and \ first \ president \ of the \ United \ States.$ $4. \quad On \, March \, 5,1770, colonists \, threatened \, the \, British \, soldiers \, in \, Boston, Massachusetts, \, with \, snowballs, sticks , and \, clubs.$ Write the address of someone you know.
-Answers may vary, but should include appropriate use of commas Write the date of your birthday for this year.
-If your birthday has already passed, write the date of your birthday for next year.
-Answers may vary, but should include appropriate use of commas for dates.
-Write a sentence that includes a series of three things you will do after school. $\underline{\textbf{Answers may vary, but should include appropriate use of commas}}$ for words in a list.
-Activity Book | Unit 4 25
+Review Commas Inse rt commas in the appropriate locations.
+The British Parliament met in London, England, to make laws for the colonists who lived in Boston, Massachusetts.
+The first House of Burgesses met in Jamestown, Virginia, on July 30, 1619, to make decisions about famine, disease, and Indian attacks.
+George Washington was a representative in the Virginia House of Burgesses, commander of the army, and first president of the United States.
+On March $5,1770$, colonists threatened the British soldiers in Boston, Massachusetts, with snowballs, sticks, and clubs.
+Wri te the address of someone you know.
+Answers may vary, but should include appropriate use of commas for addresses. te the date of your birthday for this year.
+If your birthday has already passed, write the of your birthday for next year.
+Answers may vary, but should include appropriate use of commas for date Wri e a sentence that includes a series of three things you will do after school.
+Answers may vary, but should include appropriate use of commas for words in a list.